nding17/jupyslides/README.md

 * ### Step 1 - Export the PPT in image format
   The essential mechanism of this package is that you are displaying images instead of displaying the PPT itself.
 Therefore, the most critical step is to export your PPT in image format.

   Luckily, if you are working with Microsoft PowerPoint, you can export your PPT internally by clicking the following tabs in your PPT menu: ```File > Export... > File Format > PNG > Save Every Slide > Export```.
 By doing so, PowerPoint will automatically generate a folder whose name is the same as your PPT file name.
-Inside this folder, each slide is exported as a ```.png``` image file. *When exporting images, to maximize resolution, make ```Width=2999```*.
+Inside this folder, each slide is exported with a ```.png``` extension. <font color='blue'>When exporting images, to maximize resolution, make ```Width=2999```</font>.

   Notice that, the name of each image file ends with a number - this is critical as it tells the tool the sequence of the slides, for example, ```Slide1.png```, ```Slide2.png```, ```Slide3.png``` etc. The slides will then be sorted in ascending order.

-  Under any circumstance that PowerPoint does not generate these numbers, please manually add the number at the end of the file.
+  Under any circumstances that PowerPoint does not generate these numbers, please manually add the number at the end of the file.
 Any file without a number in the end will be IGNORED.
 If you are not working with Microsoft PowerPoint, please make sure that you have fulfilled the above requirements.

 * ### Step 2 - Initialization
   Starting from this step, you are assumed to have already exported your PPT in a folder with a bunch of images.
 Please make sure that you are aware of the path of this folder.
 If you are not sure where the folder is, you can ```cd``` into the PPT folder, and type the command ```pwd``` to check where it is located in your system.